 According to the IFSB, Sharia governance refers to a set of institutional and organizational arrangements through which an Islamic Financial Institution ensures that there is effective independent oversight of Sharia compliance over issuance of relevant Sharia pronouncements, dissemination of information and an internal Sharia compliance review (IFSB, 2009; Mizushima, 2014).
-In line with IFSB guidelines, the supervision and governance structure in Islamic Banks is expected to include a Sharia Supervisory Board (SSB), composed of qualified scholars in Fiqh al Muamalat appointed by shareholders and reporting to the board of directors, with the responsibility of certifying and monitoring financial contracts, transactions, and activities of a Islamic bank on behalf of stakeholders and clients to ensure that they are compliant with the Sharia; an internal Sharia review process, carried out by an independent department to monitor, evaluate and produce reports on sharia compliance; and; periodic Sharia reviews covering policies and transactions, which form the basis of the report of the Sharia Supervisory Board.
+In line with IFSB guidelines, the supervision and governance structure in Islamic Banks is expected to include a Sharia Supervisory Board (SSB), composed of qualified scholars in Fiqh al Muamalat appointed by shareholders and reporting to the board of directors, with the responsibility of certifying and monitoring financial contracts, transactions, and activities of a Islamic bank on behalf of stakeholders and clients to ensure that they are compliant with the Sharia; an internal Sharia compliance; and; periodic Sharia reviews covering policies and transactions, which form the basis of the report of the Sharia Supervisory Board.
 (Mejia et al., 2014).